-Innate immune response in infectious and autoimmune diseases
+Innate immune response in infections and autoimmune diseases

 The Yan lab is primarily interested in the molecular mechanisms of innate immunity and how they impact infectious and autoimmune diseases.
 We all know that innate immune signaling pathways are essential for detecting pathogens, and mutations in key molecules of these pathways can also cause autoimmune diseases.
 We study both ends of the spectrum, with a strong focus on monogenic immune diseases that affect genes that also play important roles in infection

 One of the focuses in the Yan lab is to understand how HIV exploits host factors to evade innate immune detection.
 Viral nucleic acids introduced into cells or synthesized during infection trigger cytosolic sensors of innate immunity to produce antiviral cytokines, such as type I interferons (IFN).
 Some viruses evade immune sensing.
 Although HIV introduces genomic RNA and then generates a variety of DNA products in the cytosol through reverse transcription, HIV infection of T cells and macrophages does not trip these alarms.
 How HIV avoids activating innate immune sensors of foreign nucleic acids is an important area of interest.
 Few copies of HIV DNA integrate in a cell during infection, leaving behind some HIV DNA in the cytosol.
 Unintegrated HIV DNA is believed to be cleared by host enzymes.
 We found that the cytosolic exonuclease TREX1 suppressed interferon triggered by HIV (Yan et al 2010 Nature Immunology).
 In the absence of TREX1, HIV DNA is sensed by cytosolic DNA sensor cGAS and activates IFN response through the cGAS-cGAMP-STING pathway (Gao et al 2013 Science).